There are two reasons you might be asking this question.

 Police keep dash cam videos for different lengths of time based on factors like local legislation and whether or not the videos are part of an ongoing investigation or court case.

 In general, police keep dash cam footage for between 90 days and 30 months.
+The same goes for their body cameras.

 Even if legislation limits how long police can keep dash cams normally, they may be able to get exemptions for cases that take longer than usual to resolve.